Safe-Mode/node-file-manager/README.md

     hash path_to_file
     ```
 - Compress and decompress operations
-    - Compress file (using Brotli algorithm, should be done using Streams API)
+    - Compress file (using Brotli algorithm)
     ```bash
     compress path_to_file path_to_destination*
     ```
-    - Decompress file (using Brotli algorithm, should be done using Streams API)
+    - Decompress file (using Brotli algorithm)
     ```bash
     decompress path_to_file path_to_destination*
     ```
-    *where path_to_destination should contain the name of new file or could be empty.
+    <i>*where path_to_destination should contain the name of new file or could be empty.
-    If it's empty, manager will create file in the current working directory with the filename looks like source_filename.br
+    If it's empty, manager will create file in the current working directory with the filename looks like source_filename.br</i>

     NB!
 After decompressing of previously compressed file result should not differ with originally compressed file